| Microbial identification via MALDI-TOF |

 -

-Turnaround: up to 15 working days from sample receipt (depends on workload/complexity).
+The standard turnaround time is up to 15 working days from sample receipt, depending on workload and sample complexity.

 Limitations

-Submit the EGTP-Seq01 request with sample metadata and target region (if known).
-Indicate F only or F + R.
+Submit the EGTP-Seq01 request form with complete sample metadata and the preferred target region (if known).
+Please indicate whether Forward-only or Forward + Reverse sequencing is required, along with any optional add-on services.

 |